 Commercial Inspections: Structure(s) must be complete and ready to occupy.
 All sub trade Inspections must be approved prior to requesting Final Inspections.
 The Fire Inspector must conduct a final Inspection.
 All site improvements must be completed unless prior approval has been obtained from the Codes/Planning and/or Engineering Departments.
 All City Departments must indicate their approval with signatures prior to issuance of any Certificate of Occupancy.

 Insulation Inspection: After approval of the framing inspection, insulation may be installed.
-Prior to the installation of wallboard, an insulation inspection is required which will verify proper R values, air sealing, insulation fire blocking, and general workmanship as required in the International Energy Code.
+Prior to the installation of wallboard, an insulation inspection is required which will verify proper R values, air sealing, insulation fire blocking, and general workmanship as required in the currently adopted International Energy Code.

-Final Inspection: This is done after all work shown on the approved plans has been completed, State Electrical Inspection, Final Plumbing and Final Mechanical inspections have been approved.
+Final Inspection: This is done after all work shown on the approved plans has been completed, Final Electrical Inspection, Final Plumbing and Final Mechanical inspections have been approved.
 Final grading must be complete and the structure is to be move-in ready.

 *Inspections may be done by another Department or Entity